FundVice Logo

 Finance function support and early-stage advisory, including the Fashion Entrepreneur Fund and the Pitch to Get Rich platform on Hotstar — built from concept to an operating team of fifty.

-Across Geographies
+And Beyond, Across Geographies

 Client operations extend the firm's effective footprint into Europe, Southeast Asia, and further — reflecting the reality that the businesses FundVice serves are themselves global, regardless of where they are headquartered.